Hero image

 (0)

-Asking permission EYFS PSHE lesson.
+Classroom Rules - EYFS PSHE lesson.
 A detailed, fully resourced PSHE lesson suitable for EYFS/Reception age children.
-Created by our early years specialist, this lesson has been designed for use with children in Reception, however, the PowerPoint and activities could be adapted for use with other age groups.
-In this lesson, the children will learn about respect and the reasons why we should always ask for permission before touching another person or their belongings.
-We will discuss how to ask for permission in a range of scenarios including asking to go to the toilet, play outside, or play with a toy that someone is using.
-We will also address what you should do if the answer is no. The lesson includes a sing-along starter activity (to ensure a swift start to the lesson), a story with accompanying questions, an adult-led focus task, an independent activity to be carried out during continuous provision, and a plenary task.
+This lesson has been designed for use with children in Reception, however, the PowerPoint and activities could be adapted for use with other age groups.
+In this lesson, the children will learn about rules and the reasons why we have them.
+We will discuss the rules that we should all be following in the classroom: listening, following instructions, using a quiet indoor voice, being kind with our hands and feet etc. We will also discuss fairness and the reasons why our rules have to treat everyone fairly and equally.
+The lesson includes a sing-along starter (to ensure a swift start to the lesson), a video link, an adult-led focus task, independent activities to be carried out during continuous provision, and a plenary task.
 Created to fit the new DfE and PSHE Association statutory 2020 /21 guidelines, the lesson includes a detailed PowerPoint, all editable with accompanying tasks and worksheets.
 The lesson has been left editable and is filled with engaging activities.
 It is designed to be ‘no prep’, so you can just pick it up and use it, although it is still adaptable should you wish to.

 EC_ResourcesEC_Resources